8 Kitchen Trends That Can’t Go Wrong

 Related: Why White Kitchens Stand the Test of Time

-Small is big these days.
+Small kitchens are big these days.
 Micro-living is taking off for millennials and retirees.
 Owners of multigenerational homes are installing tiny, secondary kitchens for returning adult children and elderly parents.

 Typically, these micro-kitchens feature a two-burner cooktop, combo microwave/convection oven, 18-inch dishwasher, and 60-inch fridge or refrigerator drawer.